joolstorrentecalo/gitlab-foss/doc/administration/backup_restore/backup_gitlab.md

 Deleting old backups...
 [SKIPPING]
 ```

-For detailed information about the backup process, see [Backup archive process](backup_archive_process.md).

 ### Backup options

 The command-line tool GitLab provides to back up your instance can accept more